 Once the Amazon Fire TV is plugged in, you will get a prompt to add in your Wi-Fi password (which the device asks you if you want your Amazon account to remember).
 Subsequently the Fire TV will download any relevant updates.

 When you are set up on to your network you can spend the next five or so minutes watching the animated video that guides you through the install process.

 You'll then have to sign into your Amazon account and choose whether to enable parental controls, but that's it.

-Amazon Prime will set you back £79 of course, but you do get unlimited one-day delivery for this and access to Amazon Video, the service that's a rival to Netflix.
+Amazon Prime will set you back £79 for a year of course, or £7.99 a month, but you do get unlimited one-day delivery for this and access to Amazon Prime Video, the service that's a rival to Netflix.
 If you're set on keeping Netflix instead then don't worry as it works really well through the Fire TV.